 Thanks to a chance meeting with super chef Thomas Keller in 1998, the young Chef Carter was given the opportunity to cook in Keller's acclaimed French Laundry in Napa Valley.

 After working as Poissonnier for Keller, Carter returned to Scottsdale to take the job of Executive Chef at Michael’s at the Citadel, widely recognized for its contemporary American cuisine with European influences.
 After two-and-a-half years at Michael’s, Carter left to collaborate with current partner, Terry Ellisor, becoming the Executive Chef/owner at Zinc Bistro, a New-York style Parisian bistro at Kierland in 2001.

 Chef Carter travels extensively, enjoying and learning from the menus and kitchens of fellow chefs to satisfy his thirst for culinary knowledge and a more in-depth understanding of other cuisines.

 Fast forward to 2008 when Carter and Ellisor began brainstorming a new restaurant concept.
 What started somewhat as a joke to "open a pork taco shack" based on Carter's affinity for the humble food, coupled with a fortuitous gift of a la caja china or pig roasting box from Chef Douglas Rodriguez, came the inspiration for their next endeavor, The Mission.

 "I have a wide palate and I wanted to bring in flavors from Spain and Central America," says Carter.

 Not long after, one of the oldest houses in Scottsdale-just down the street from Carter's beloved La Chaumiere-hit the market.
-The trio of Carter, Ellisor and Raab scooped it up to open The House Brasserie, where Chef Carter provides his take on American gastro pub cuisine until selling the restaurant in October 2018.
+The trio of Carter, Ellisor and Raab scooped it up to open The House Brasserie, where Chef Carter provided his take on American gastro pub cuisine until selling the restaurant in October 2018.